A Practical Georgia Itinerary for 7–10 Days (the country!)

 Mgvimevi Convent church

-Distance from last stop: 2 km/1.2 mi, 5-minute drive
+Distance from last stop: 2 km/1.2 mi, a 5-minute drive

 Time spent here: 45 minutes

 Mgvimevi Convent is right outside of Chiatura, and it’ll fix that zombie apocalypse aftertaste right up!
-That is, unless you look down into the ugly industrial area that’s right below the convent.
+That is unless you look down into the ugly industrial area that’s right below the convent.

 Once you manage to locate the steep staircase up the mountainside, you’ll be treated to what’ll feel like a secret church.
-The main part of the church is in a natural cave, but it was built up in the 13th century into a simple place of worship that exudes a sense of serenity and humility.
+The main part of the church is in a natural cave, but it was built in the 13th century into a simple place of worship that exudes a sense of serenity and humility.

 This is a nice little stop and worth the bit of effort to climb up the “mountain”.